FOSSClass/AbantOS-Elive/EliveGuide.md

 * Begin by searching and opening the the System Preferences application in the Dock.

-* click the Startup Disk pane and you will see the different disk icons available.
+* Click the Startup Disk pane and you will see all the disk icons available.

-* Select the appropriate device or system you would like to use to start the computer up.
+* Select the appropriate device or system you wish to use to boot with.

-* Now click the Restart button or press the power button to start up your Mac using the chosen volume.
+* Now restart the computer by selecting restart or by pressing the power button and then power it back on.

- Startup Manager will only list USB's that contain bootable volumes.

  You should now be able to boot the external flash drive USB.